gm2552/hungryman/README.md

 Hungryman also has two optional components:

-* A crawler service that collects establishment availability and provides a query API (`hungrman-crawler`)
+* A crawler service that collects establishment availability and provides a query API (`hungrman-crawler` or `hungrman-crawler-python`)
 * A real time notification service that publishes availability to configured destinations (`hungryman-notifiy`)

 The high level data flow looks like the following: